MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 ## Long-running operations

-As some operations can take a long time to complete, the Management Libraries contain functions to support long-running operations (LRO) via asynchronous calls.
+As some operations can take a long time to complete, the management libraries contain functions to support long-running operations (LRO) via asynchronous calls.
 These function names start with `Begin`.
 Examples of this pattern are `BeginCreate` and `BeginDelete`.

 As these functions are asynchronous, your code doesn't block until the function finishes its task.
 Instead, the function returns a *poller* object immediately.
 Your code then calls a synchronous poller function that returns when the original asynchronous function has completed.